 4. Practice being a good customer.

 There's an interesting case to be made that being a good customer begets great customer service.
-Making eye contact, smiling, and being amicable can go a long way to get the best service from a customer representative.
+Making eye contact, smiling, and being amicable can go a long way to getting the best service from a customer representative.

 5. Conduct rapid-fire product Q&A.